geoarj/Client-server-app/README.md

 # Client-server app
 Client server application with use of Spring Framework.
-Code based on the workshop.
+Code is based on the Innopolis workshop.